magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

     YTDLP_NO_LAZY_EXTRACTORS=1 if you wish to forcefully disable lazy extractor loading.

-You can also fork the project on GitHub and run your fork's build workflow to automatically build a full release
+You can also fork the project on github and run your fork's build workflow to automatically build a full release